drohde/CounterfactualEstimator/_posts/criteo/2020-03-18-DRAFT-normalized-estimator.md

 This definition is motivated by the following equality:

 $$ \mathbb{E}( r_i \times min(w_i,c) ) = \mathbb{E}_{U, A \sim \pi_{test} }( R(A,x) \times( \mathbf{1}_{ W(A,x) > c \times U} ))$$
-In other words, the capped estimator is (in expectation) exactly what we get when we remove the 'unexplored' actions according to this precise definition.
+In other words, the capped estimator is (in expectation) what we get when we remove the 'unexplored' actions according to this precise definition.

 We can now rewrite our hypothesis: